scalar-labs/docs-scalardb/docs/3.9/scalardb-sql/spring-data-guide.md

 - The exceptions contain the 2PC global transaction ID.
 It should be useful for trouble shootings

 As for the implementations of Execution phase operations (in local and remote participants) and remote operations of Prepare/Validation/Commit/Rollback phases that are passed by users, those callbacks need to throw either of the exceptions when it fails:

 - `ScalarDbTransientException` when any transient issue happens including network disconnection and database transaction conflict
 - `ScalarDbNonTransientException` when any non-transient issue happens including authentication error and permission error
 - `ScalarDbUnknownTransactionStateException` when any exception that contains `UnknownTransactionStatusException` as a cause
 - Other exceptions thrown from the callbacks are treated as `ScalarDbTransientException`

+For the development of participant service in a microservice, `ScalarDbTwoPcRepository` provides the following APIs.
+By using the API, you don’t need to think about how and when to join, resume and suspend a transaction in details.

+- `joinTransactionOnParticipant`
+  - Join the transaction, execute the CRUD operations and suspend the transaction on the participant service.
+This API should be called first, and then `prepareTransactionOnParticipant` and following APIs are supposed to be called.
+- `resumeTransactionOnParticipant`
+  - Resume the transaction, execute the CRUD operations and suspend the transaction on the participant service.
+This API can be called after `joinTransactionOnParticipant` before `prepareTransactionOnParticipant` if needed.
+- `prepareTransactionOnParticipant`
+  - Prepare the transaction and suspend the transaction on the participant service.
+This API should be called after `joinTransactionOnParticipant`, and then `validateTransactionOnParticipant` and following APIs are supposed to be called.
+- `validateTransactionOnParticipant`
+  - Validate the transaction and suspend the transaction on the participant service.
+This API should be called after `prepareTransactionOnParticipant`, and then `commitTransactionOnParticipant` or `rollbackTransactionOnParticipant` is supposed to be called.
+  - This is needed only if `scalar.db.consensus_commit.isolation_level` is `SERIALIZABLE` and `scalar.db.consensus_commit.serializable_strategy` is `EXTRA_READ`
+- `commitTransactionOnParticipant`
+  - Commit the transaction on the participant service.
+This API should be called after `prepareTransactionOnParticipant` or `validateTransactionOnParticipant, depending on the transaction manager configurations.
+- `rollbackTransactionOnParticipant`
+  - Rollback the transaction on the participant service.
+This API should be called after `prepareTransactionOnParticipant` or `validateTransactionOnParticipant, depending on the transaction manager configurations.

+With the high-level 2PC APIs of Spring Data JDBC for ScalarDB, you can focus on the business logic by hiding complicated transaction operations inside the APIs as follows:

+**Coordinator service**

 ```java
   @Autowired private AccountRepository accountRepository;